 When modifying your LLC’s information – like changing your resident agent or principal address to a member or a resident agent service – you will want to confirm the information that the Secretary of State already has on file.
 A name search will take care of this for you.

-These options are nice because they make it possible to find a business even when you only have a single piece of information.
-They will present you with a list of all matching businesses on record.
+The state will present you with a list of all matching businesses on record.
 Click “View Record” next to any of them to find the following information:

 - Full Name

 - Mailing Address